 - Do not direct the spray at a sharp angle to the graphics.
 (Spray angle: 45 degrees)

 - Trim back all lifted edges and seal with an edge sealer or replace sections of graphics if necessary.

 A: Vehicle wraps have a protective overlaminate that already enhances the finish of the graphics while providing protection against abrasion and UV damage so an extra polish is not required, but the right polish may help enhance the graphics over time.
 Here are some tips on what to avoid.

-• Scratches are more obvious and harder to repair on matte and textured finishes and waxes or polishes should be avoid all together.
+- Scratches are more obvious and harder to repair on matte and textured finishes and waxes or polishes should be avoided together.

 Q: What Other Tips Will Help Protect My Wrap?

-• Gas spill—wash off residue with soapy water ASAP.
+- Gas spill—wash off the residue with soapy water ASAP.

-• Follow any chemical cleanings with a regular washing with water and a mild cleanser.
+- Follow any chemical cleanings with regular washing with water and a mild cleanser.

 - To protect against UV damage try to park your wrapped vehicle in the shade, in a garage, or under some kind of cover as much as possible.